puppetlabs/iac/_posts/2020-04-09-status-update.md

 ## PowerShell 101 Training

-In addition to helping oversee the DSC work, I just wrapped up running the team through his [PowerShell 101 Course][pwshop], which focuses on helping with the "blinking cursor" problem:
+In addition to helping oversee the DSC work, [Michael](https://github.com/michaeltlombardi) just wrapped up running the team through his [PowerShell 101 Course][pwshop], which focuses on helping with the "blinking cursor" problem:

 > Help!
 I'm in a PowerShell prompt and have _no idea_ what to do from here!